mstknhr09/coach-booker-platform/README.md

-# restful-booker-platform
+# coach-booker-platform
-A platform of web services that forms a Bed and Breakfast booking system.
+A platform of web services that forms a Coach booking system.
 The platforms primary purpose is for  training others on how to explore and test web service platforms as well as strategise and implement automation in testing strategies.

 ## Requirements
-RBP is currently known to work with the following requirements:
+CBP is currently known to work with the following requirements:

 - JDK 15.0.2 or higher (Tested with JDK 18)
 - Maven 3.6.3